solarbotanist/Obsidian_Aeye/README.md

 1. Install Aeye Plugin from the Obsidian community plugins.

-2. Navigate to Settings > Aeye Plugin and pour in your OpenAI API key essence (required to awaken the AI spirit).
+2. Navigate to Settings > Aeye Plugin and enter OpenAI API key .

 3. Set your spell's power level by adjusting the maximum amount of tokens (choose wisely to preserve the AI's energy!).